Have you ever wondered what those fancy words mean on your bag of coffee?

-I will start by covering the different kinds of coffee beans, how they are processed, roasted, and much more information regarding your coffee beans!
+I will begin by covering the various types of coffee beans, their processing and roasting methods, and providing additional information about your coffee beans.

 Which coffee beans are there?

-Let me start by explaining which coffee bean families are out there.
-I will cover the most commonly used coffee beans on the planet; the Arabica and the Robusta.
+Let me start by explaining the various coffee bean families that exist.
+I will cover the two most commonly used coffee beans on the planet: Arabica and Robusta.

-These two coffee beans are not alone; there are also coffee beans that are much rarer and will only be used to produce the best quality coffee on the planet.
+These two coffee beans are not alone; there are also coffee beans that are much rarer and are used exclusively to produce the finest quality coffee on the planet.

-I’m talking about the Liberica and the Excelsa coffee beans.
-These coffee beans are much harder to find in your local supermarket because there just aren’t enough coffee beans produced to go around.
+I'm referring to the Liberica and Excelsa coffee beans.
+These coffee beans are much harder to find in your local supermarket because there just aren't enough coffee beans produced to go around.

 The Arabica coffee beans

-So, let’s start with the Arabica coffee bean, which is the most popular coffee globally.
-Arabica coffee is harvested from the plant called Coffea Arabica.
+Let's start with the Arabica coffee bean, the most popular coffee globally.
+Arabica coffee is harvested from the Coffea Arabica plant.

 It is believed that this is one of the first species of coffee to be recognized.
 Coffea Arabica accounts for over 60% of the world's coffee production.

-Arabica is the general name of all the coffee beans of the same family.
+Arabica is the general name for all coffee beans of the same species.
 Typica is considered the original variety.
-From here on out, there are a lot of mutations known.
+From here on out, numerous mutations are known.

 The bourbon coffee plant, for example, is a natural mutation of the Typica coffee plant.
-Mundo Novo is a hybrid between the Typica and the Bourbon coffee plant.
+Mundo Novo is a hybrid of the Typica and Bourbon coffee plants.

 Every region has its own kind of coffee plant.
-The coffees from these plants all have a distinct flavor to them.
+The coffees from these plants all have a distinct flavor.

-The Arabica coffee plant usually grows from 900m- 2000m (3000ft- 6600ft) and up.
+The Arabica coffee plant usually grows from 900m to 2000m (3000ft to 6600ft) and up.
 The further up the mountains the coffee plants grow, the more expensive the coffee beans will be.

-This has everything to do with how much space the coffee farmer has on his mountain.
-But also because hard-to-reach places involve more hard labor work.
+This has everything to do with the amount of space the coffee farmer has on his mountain.
+But also because hard-to-reach places involve more hard labor.

 What are Robusta coffee beans, and how do they grow?

-But there are even more advantages to growing Robusta beans on the farm: the Robusta coffee plant takes about 2-3 years to grow fully when compared to the Arabica coffee plants, which will take up to 7 years of growth until the coffee beans are ready for plucking.
+However, there are even more advantages to growing Robusta beans on the farm: the Robusta coffee plant takes approximately 2-3 years to mature fully, compared to the Arabica coffee plant, which can take up to 7 years to reach maturity and produce coffee beans ready for plucking.

 When you read along, you will find everything you want to know about coffee blends.
-This will give you a more general idea of what I just talked about.
+This will provide a more general understanding of what I just discussed.

 Liberica coffee, how rare are these coffee beans?

-If you ever get the chance to try a nice cup of coffee made from either the Excelsa or Liberica coffee beans, I would suggest going for it.
+If you ever get the chance to try a nice cup of coffee made from either Excelsa or Liberica coffee beans, I would suggest taking it.

 What is a peaberry, and how do they differ from regular coffee beans?

-It is a coffee bean with a natural mutation, forming a single bean inside the coffee fruit.
-About 5% of all coffee cherries produce peaberries.
-The result you get from this peaberry is much more different than a regular coffee bean.
+It is a coffee bean with a natural mutation, resulting in a single bean within the coffee fruit.

 How are coffee beans processed?